-Your doctor may notice a problem when he listens to your heart.
-He'll look for signs of a heart defect and low levels of oxygen in your blood.
-He'll put a sensor on your finger or earlobe to measure how much oxygen is in your blood.
+Your doctor may notice a problem when they listen to your heart.
+They'll look for signs of a heart defect and low levels of oxygen in your blood.
+They'll put a sensor on your finger or earlobe to measure how much oxygen is in your blood.

 As the disease progresses, the lack of oxygen affects organs and tissues throughout your body.
 That can put you at greater risk for:

 - Infection of your heart, lung, skin, or brain